C-RH-C/crhc-cli/docs/features.rst

 * Export of Vulnerability data, in ``JSON`` and ``CSV`` format.
 * Export of Patch data, in ``JSON`` and ``CSV`` format.
 * Subscription Socket summary (spliting hypervisors from VM's).
-* Complete list of API endpoints.
+* Present the list of API endpoints.
 * Easy way to consume the API endpoints listed above.
 * Access Token generation to be used with 3rd party software, for example ``curl``. ``$(./crhc token)``
 * Export the whole information easily ``./crhc ts dump`` to help the ``Red Hat Support team`` during the troubleshooting process.